ZixeSea/ServerStats/README.md

 Of courese the bot needs the save some data and the only data the bot needs is 3 channel IDs.
 The bot is made with the [**AVG law**](https://www.amsadvocaten.com/blog/intellectual-property-law-in-the-netherlands/are-you-ready-for-the-new-general-data-protection-regulation-avg/) in mind, that means that I only save data if i need to and won't save personal data.
-Also if you delete my bot all saved data from your server will be deleted.

 ## Discord bot list sites
 <a href="https://discordbots.org/bot/458276816071950337" >